oracle/tribuo/docs/PackageOverview.md

  support loading ONNX, TensorFlow and XGBoost models.

 - ONNX - [ONNX](https://onnx.ai) (Open Neural Network eXchange) format is used by several deep learning systems as an export format, and there are converters from systems like scikit-learn to the ONNX format.
-  Tribuo provides a wrapper around Microsoft's [ONNX Runtime](https://onnxruntime.ai) which can score ONNX models on both CPU and GPU platforms.
+  Tribuo provides a wrapper around Microsoft's [ONNX Runtime](https://onnxruntime.ai) that can score ONNX models on both CPU and GPU platforms.
 - TensorFlow - Tribuo supports loading [TensorFlow](https://tensorflow.org)'s classification and regression frozen models and scoring them.
 - XGBoost - Tribuo supports loading [XGBoost](https://xgboost.ai) classification and regression models.